revoxhere/duino-coin/README.md

 ## License

 Duino-Coin is mostly distributed under the MIT License.
-See the `LICENSE` file for more information.
+See the `LICENSE` file for more information.<br>
 Some third-party included files may have different licenses - please check their `LICENSE` statements (usually at the top of the source code files).